esa-tu-darmstadt/SCAIE-V-2.0/README.md

 endmodule
 ```
 ### Step 3:
 The third step implies generating the custom instructions interface using the SCAIE-V tool.
-Let us consider that the user decided to read operands in the third cycle (numbering starts at 0).
-He/She does not have to modify anything in the core, but just let SCAIE-V do the work:
+To tell the SCAIE-V tool which interfaces are required, we need to provide it a yaml file (TestMe.yaml is such an example).
+For the ISAX presented at step 2, the yaml file would be:
 ```
-SCAIEV shim = new SCAIEV();
-SCAIEVInstr setaddr  = shim.addInstr("SETADDRGEN","-------", "000", "0001011", "I");
-setaddr.PutSchedNode(FNode.RdRS1, 2);
-setaddr.PutSchedNode(FNode.RdIValid, 2); // valid bit for updating the custom_addr register
-shim.Generate("VexRiscv_5s"); // generates all the code
+- instruction: SETADDR
+  mask: "0000000----------111-----1111011"
+  schedule:
+    - interface: RdRS1
+      stage: 2
+	- interface: RdIValid
+      stage: 2
 ```
-The files of the 5 stage VexRiscv core will be modified so that it supports the new interface. (to set the core, use: "VexRiscv_5s", "VexRiscv_4s", "PicoRV32", "ORCA")
+You can run the AutomaticDemoTest class to read the yaml file and automatically update the core such that it supports the SCAIE-V interface.
+In the AutomaticDemoTest class there are two important variables: the `testFilePath` (path to your yaml file) and the `core` (supported cores are "VexRiscv_5s", "PicoRV32", "ORCA").

 ## How can I try it out fast?